What to do in Gozo: activities and must-see places

 To give you an idea, tuk-tuk tours last about 6 hours and include multiple photo stops, short walks, and more.
 Just so you know, you’ll have more options for tuk-tuk tours between May and September.
 And let’s be honest—it’s much nicer when the sun is shining!

 For those who love adrenaline and heights, Gozo is a great playground for rock climbing!
 Between the cliffs and the natural rock faces on the coast, the island offers some great places to climb.
 There are several companies that offer supervised outings adapted to your level.
 Most sessions last between 2 and 4 hours, so there’s plenty of time to enjoy yourself!
-All the equipment is provided: harness, helmet, etc. Some of the best climbing spots are Wied il-Mielaħ and Mgarr ix-Xini..
+All the equipment is provided: harness, helmet, etc. Some of the best-known climbing areas include Wied il-Mielaħ and Mġarr ix-Xini.

-I know that many holidaymakers decide to spend just one day in Gozo.
+Many visitors choose to spend only one day in Gozo.
 I can understand if you don’t have much time.
-But I’d still recommend spending a couple of days there.
-If you want to see all the must-sees, I would recommend spending 5 days there.
+I still recommend staying for at least a few days.
+To see the main highlights at a comfortable pace, allow around five days.
 That’s what I did, and I had time to do it all without forcing myself into a very fast pace.

-On the other hand, if you want to reserve some beach afternoons for yourself, return to certain places several times and take it easy, I think a week is best!
+A full week is better if you want relaxed beach afternoons, repeat visits, and plenty of downtime.
 The ideal length really depends on how much time you have and what you want to do.
 But I think between 5 and 7 days is perfect for visiting Gozo and relaxing at the same time!

 When is the best time to visit Gozo?

 In fact, you can visit Gozo all year round.
 The best season depends on what you want to do.
 Personally, I find that spring, from April to June, and autumn, from September to October, are the best times.
-I’ll tell you why: it’s easy, the weather is good, it’s warm without being stifling and, above all, there are far fewer people than in high season.
+The weather is warm without usually being stifling, and visitor numbers are lower than in peak summer.

 The water is a bit cold at the beginning of April (I’ve been in a couple of times), but that’s just a detail, and the rest of the year it’s still great.
 But that’s just my opinion!

 As for summer, July and August, I have to admit that it’s very hot: often over 35 degrees, and it’s very crowded, especially on the beaches and in the tourist areas.
-But if you like the heat, the festive atmosphere and the long days by the sea, then go for it!
+Travelers who enjoy intense heat, a lively atmosphere, and long beach days may still prefer summer.
 Just a word of advice: don’t forget to book your accommodation and activities well in advance to make sure there’s enough space.

-When we switch to winter, we’re immediately at peace.
+Winter brings a much quieter atmosphere.
 Temperatures remain pleasant, between 15 and 18 degrees.
-If you like hiking, this is the place to be!
+It can be an excellent season for hiking.
 On the other hand, some tourist activities may not be available.
 You’ll also have a few rainy days.
 But if you’re looking for peace and quiet and the countryside to yourself, why not!

 If you’re still unsure, I’ve written a full article on when to go to Malta.
 It’ll be a great help!